arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 2. Go back to **Visual Studio** and open **Publish-WebApplication.ps1** file.

-	> **Speaking Point:** So now my project is created and Visual Studio is provisioning Azure.
-But it is also now creating Publishing Scripts that I can use to automate my deployment.
+	> **Speaking Point:** So now the project is created and Visual Studio is provisioning Azure.
+But it is also now creating Publishing Scripts that we can use to automate deployments.

 	![Publish Web Application PS1](Images/publish-web-application-ps1.png?raw=true)

 2. Right-Click on the **PS1** file and click **Open with PowerShell ISE**

-	> **Speaking Point:** One neat feature that I think you’ll enjoy is the context menu for PowerShell.
+	> **Speaking Point:** One neat feature is the context menu for PowerShell.
 If you Right-click on the PS1 file, you will notice the new context menu ‘Open with PowerShell ISE, which allows you to open a PowerShell editor straight from Visual Studio.

 	![Open with PowerShell ISE](Images/open-with-powershell-ise.png?raw=true)